jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) If person A is instrumental in arranging the purchase of goods from person B, and the goods are either in New Zealand or are to be imported into New Zealand under the contract of purchase, person A and person B and the income are treated as follows:
-  (a) person B is treated as carrying on a business in New Zealand; and (b) person A is treated as person B’s agent in relation to the income derived from the business; and (c) the income from the business is treated as derived from New Zealand.
+  (a) person B is treated as carrying on a business in New Zealand; and (b) person A is treated as person B’s agent in relation to the income derived from the business; and (c) the income from the business is treated as having a source in New Zealand.
 Exemption
 (3) Person A is not liable as agent for the payment of income tax if the Commissioner is satisfied that in corresponding circumstances in a country or territory outside New Zealand, person B, if resident in New Zealand, would not be liable for income tax in that country or territory.